jacknycz/nodal/next/NODAL_AI_INTRO.md

 - 🚀 Deliver a seamless, real-time visual mindmapping experience on the web
 - 🤖 Integrate AI for brainstorming, node generation, and context-aware suggestions
 - 🧑‍💻 Prioritize maintainable, scalable, and idiomatic Next.js + React code
-- ☁️ Use Supabase for authentication, board storage, document uploads, and thumbnail storage
+- ☁️ Use Supabase for authentication, board storage, and document uploads
 - 🎨 Ensure delightful, accessible, and themeable UI/UX
 - 🔄 Real-time collaboration with board sharing, presence, cursors, and optimistic node locking
 - 📱 Responsive design that works across all devices
-- 🖼️ Automatic thumbnail generation for board previews

 - 🎯 Node selection and focus capabilities with AI chat integration

 ---